Douane/douane-dialog/README.md

 douane-dialog
 =============

-Offical GTK client to the Douane firewall
+Offical GTK client to [the Douane firewall application](a Linux application firewall), a Linux application firewall.